NUS-CG3207/labs/docs/asst_manuals/Asst_01/Asst_01.md

 If `btnU` is pressed, the sequence should be the same, but the interval should be shortened to 250 milliseconds instead of 1 second.
 The display should not be interrupted or reset, only sped up.

 If `btnC` is pressed, the sequence should be paused as long as it is held down, and resume from the same place as soon as it is released.

+There is no need to add more logic to skip through the empty parts of `IROM` and `DMEM`.
+The design can cycle through the whole memory.

+We do not care about what happens when the empty/uninitialized parts of `IROM` and `DMEM` are accessed, neither in simulation nor in hardware.
+It can be all `X` or all `0`, or anything random.
+The synthesis tool will probably initialize the empty parts to `0` or repeat the valid data to fill the uninitialized parts anyway.
+In a real computer system, access to these unused parts of memory would be considered illegal anyway, and should never happen in a properly written program.

 ### Implementation guide